-When the between semester break occurs at Christmas time (December-May) all dates will be clarified by Key 2 Learning College upon induction.
+When the between semester break occurs at Christmas time (December-January) and when scheduled in the Course Schedule all dates will be clarified by Key 2 Learning College upon induction.

 Students are advised that in order to achieve prescribed skills and competencies it will be necessary to practice skills learnt and undertake self-study at home furthering addition to class hours spent at Key 2 Learning.